byui-cit/learning-modules/modules/js/introduction/ponder1.md

 1. Create another HTML file and another JS file.
 Name them whatever you would like
     >Be aware that when naming things for use on the web you should only use letters (a-z), numbers (0-9), and the underscore (_), or dash (-).
 Avoid all other characters, especially the space!...they will cause you problems.
 It is also highly recommended that you stick to all lowercase letters.
 Web servers are case-sensitive.
 2. Add the HTML you need for a valid document.
 Make sure to add a `script` element!
 3. This time add a headline to your page.
-The headline shuold read something like "Javascript example 2".
+The headline should read something like "Javascript example 2".
 Below that headline add a paragraph that looks like this:
     ```html
     <p>If you have <span id="myApples"></span> apples,
      and your friend has <span id="friendApples"></span>.